antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 The UDF will count the number of characters in all the names that have the same age.
 So in this case, you'd get 1 row back: `21 | 9`, where 9 is the result of John.Length + Sally.Length.

-[VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with both a traditional DataFrame and the Microsoft.Data.Analysis DataFrame.
+[VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with both a traditional DataFrame and the Microsoft.Data.Analysis.DataFrame.

 Both programs use a Grouped Map Vector UDF and apply it very similarly.
 In VectorUdfs.cs, the code is as follows: